Food Revolution Network

 Using Veggie Stock Instead of Meat for Flavor

 Here’s a primer on oil-free, vegan soup stock from Simple Vegan Blog.
-And for oil- and salt-free vegan bouillon that you can freeze in ice cube trays and pull out whenever you want to jumpstart a soup, check out this recipe courtesy of Plant-Based Instant Pot.
+And for oil- and salt-free vegan bouillon that you can freeze in ice cube trays and pull out whenever you want to jumpstart a soup, check out this recipe courtesy of Plant Based Instant Pot.

 The Light and Heavy of Soup

-The Benefits of Eating Plant-Based Soups
+The Benefits of Eating Soup

 iStock.com/recep-bg

-1. Fighting the Common Cold
+1. Fight the Common Cold

 Especially when you’re sick, soups can be wonderful sources of nourishment.
 They’re a great way to get lots of nutrients when you don’t feel like eating all that much.
 All that water helps to hydrate you almost without your noticing.
 And the steam and heat can relieve sore throats and decongest clogged sinuses and nasal passages.
 Add a little grated ginger to the soup to boost its nose-clearing power.

-2. Getting Your Veggies In
+2. Get Your Veggies In

 Soups are also a great way to get your veggies.
 For veggie-phobes, soup can be an elegant and tasty way to hide carrots, celery, onions, potatoes, beans, lentils, and whole grains.
-Many folks who “don’t like” vegetables, enjoy consuming them in this stealth manner.
+Many folks who “don’t like” vegetables enjoy consuming them in this stealth manner.

-4. Aiding Weight Loss
+4. May Aid Weight Loss

-5. Adding in Nutrients
+5. High in Nutrients

-6. Using Up Produce
+6. Use Up Produce

 Also, soup can be the last stop on the produce train for veggies that have, not to put too fine a point on it, seen better days.
 Humans have been stretching their produce through soup for millennia.
 (Soup, archeologists suspect, was invented at least 20,000 years ago, soon after the invention of waterproof and fireproof cookware.
 Unfortunately, it probably took a couple thousand more years to invent the spoon.)